Blog Layout

 It tends to have a large temperature variation between the seasons with consistently hot summers and mild to cool winters.

 Forbes is on a flood plain consistent with its close proximity to the riverbed, marshland and low elevation and on average experienced major flood events every 7 years.
 Forbes as much of rural NSW consistently suffers water shortages, but in the recent past has been affected by major drought.
+Despite the seasons bringing their challenges the local community is strong and a sense of togetherness is very much in evidence , where people come together to help one another whenever the need arises.

 The small things really make a difference in communities like these.
-So if you’re looking for a change of pace, change of scenery, you can start with a new experience of locum doctor life in Forbes.
+So if you’re looking for a c hange of pace , change of scenery, you can start with a new experience of locum doctor life in Forbes.

 PLACES TO VISIT:

+For anyone stopping by or travelling through, a must to check out is the visit NSW website .
 This has everything you need to know for the local events and calendar activities.
 Like any great rural destination built on community and the people.
 They live to welcome visitors, and show off their town!
 So make sure you check in here if you’re planning a visit.
 Or else just check in here and plan a visit!

-It’s also worth checking out the official local government information on Visit NSW.
+It’s also worth checking out the official local government information on Visit NSW .

 WHERE TO STAY: